 Not only is Jesus of Nazareth the only One who can pardon our sins, but He is the only One who can give purpose to life.
 The Bible says it was through the Son that God made the whole universe, and He has ordained that all creation shall ultimately belong to the Son.

 One can really see that God has created everything for a purpose.
-There is order, system and design to the whole of creation. man is the highest expression of God’s creation — the only part with intelligence.
-God created man with a free will, with a right of choice. he can say “yes” or “no” to God, and, for the most part, he has chosen to say “no.” Because of this tragedy, those who have said “no” have never discovered God’s purpose for their lives.
+There is order, system and design to the whole of creation.
+Man is the highest expression of God’s creation — the only part with intelligence.
+God created man with a free will, with a right of choice.
+He can say yes or no to God, and, for the most part, he has chosen to say no. Because of this tragedy, those who have said no have never discovered God’s purpose for their lives.

-I have found through the years that people who do not know Jesus are like a ship without sail, drifting with the tide upon a rough sea.
+I have found through the years that people who do not know Jesus are like a ship without sails, drifting with the tide upon a rough sea.
 For example, H.G.
-Wells, famous historian and philosopher, said, at the age of 61, “I have no peace.
+Wells, a famous historian and philosopher, said, at the age of 61, “I have no peace.
 All life is at the end of the tether.”

-There is a God-shaped vacuum in the heart of every man which cannot be filled by any created thing, but only by God the Creator, made known through Jesus Christ.
+Pascal, the French physicist and philosopher, wrote, “There is a God-shaped vacuum in the heart of every man which cannot be filled by any created thing, but only by God the Creator, made known through Jesus Christ.”

-Perhaps, in the quiet of your own heart you are saying, “Yes, there is a vacuum; I am not satisfied with my life.”
+Perhaps, in the quiet of your own heart, you are saying, “Yes, there is a vacuum; I am not satisfied with my life.”

 You may wonder, How can Christ make such a great difference?
 The answer is simple.
 If you are on the throne — or will — of your life, your ego and the ego of your spouse will war against each other.
 Friction is inevitable.
 But if Christ is on the throne of the lives of both husband and wife, He will not war against Himself, and there will be peace and harmony in the marriage.